raganwald/raganwald.github.com/_posts/2013-05-09-inelegance.md

     curry(flip(echo))(1)(2)(3)(4)
       //=> TypeError: object is not a function

 The problem is that `curry` inspects its function to work out how many arguments are expected.
-But `flip` breaks the implied ocntract by returning a function that doesn't declare any arguments:
+But `flip` breaks the implied contract by returning a function that doesn't declare any arguments:

     echo.length
       //=> 4